frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 # How it works

-The quest mod uses the prefab just as `HeartController.cs`.
+The quest mod uses the prefab just as `HeartController.cs`. code says everything, read it if you need.

 And with the following additional behavior:

 - When loading asset bundle, every asset inside it will be scanned.
 And the game will only uses a prefab if it found a `name:xxxx` below `info` gameobject.
 - All TMP_Text fonts were replaced to the game fonts.
 If we don't do this, the font will invisible.
 - The mod will find a Animator for root gameobject.
-If found, the parameters will be set.
+If found, the parameters will be set when data come.
-- if a gameobject called `auto:heartrate` is found, their texts will be replaced to heart rate.
+- if a gameobject called `auto:heartrate` is found, their texts will be replaced to heart rate when data come.
 - All gameobject name below `info` is used to record your information.
 The `name` will display in the mod menu.
 The `root` will indicate where your ui is been mounted.

 Avaliable `root` value: